Talitsky/v1/_posts/2021-07-20-a-quick-start-guide.md

 image: quick-start-guide.png
 ---

-Tessellated Kernel Learning (TKL) is a free machine learning MATLAB toolbox for learning optimal Tessellated Kernel (TK) functions for Support Vector Machine (SVM) classification and regression problems.
+Tessellated Kernel Learning (TKL) is a free machine learning **MATLAB** and **python** toolbox for learning optimal Tessellated Kernel (TK) functions for Support Vector Machine (SVM) classification and regression problems.
 TKs are a class of kernel functions that are ideal for kernel learning because they admit a linear parameterization (tractability); are dense in the set of all kernels (accuracy); and every member is universal so that the hypothesis space is infinite-dimensional (scalability).

 **What can I do with TKL?**